 Wix scores 4.6 out of 5 for the design category of our research.
 The score saw a 4.5% increase since last year’s tests, because Wix has expanded its template offering, adding more to the navigation of websites and life long visual appeal of a website.

 You’ll also have access to Wix’s extensive app market where you can use both its in-house apps, or third-party ones to boost your sites capabilities.
 In a nutshell, Wix Editor lets you edit everything and anything about your website.

 Wix ADI doesn’t offer templates, it generates a design for you based on what you tell it.
 You can make changes to the website it creates after, but you will be limited in the amount of apps and features you can embed.

-If you want to use more than the recommended apps you are provided, you’ll have to enter Wix Editor.
-It’s important to note, however, that although you can switch to Wix Editor at any point while using Wix ADI, any changes you make will not be saved should you return to the ADI version.
+“It’s important to note, that although you can switch to Wix Editor at any point while using Wix ADI, any changes you make will not be saved should you return to the ADI version.”

 When it comes to design, Wix Editor wins hands down.
 It’s flexible and gives you everything you need to make your website look exactly the way you want.

 Wix has a stunning app marketplace, packed full with loads of impressive and useful apps.
 If you think of your website like your house, apps are the furniture, pictures, and accessories that make that house a home.

 Wix Editor opens the door to the whole market.
 You can browse from the hundreds of in-house and third-party apps they offer, and embed any of them straight into your site.
 From site analytics to appointment bookings to live chats, Wix Editor puts everything at your fingertips.

 Wix ADI restricts your access to the market.
 It will provide you with a selection of apps, tailored to you based on the information you submitted.
 Beyond that, you’ll have to enter Wix’s Editor mode to see the full extent of what’s on offer.
 The only accessible apps via Wix ADI are: